exercism/x86-64-assembly/concepts/strings/introduction.md

 In x86-64 there are some instructions for loading, moving and storing values in a string.

 Those instructions can be used not only with bytes, but with other data sizes as well.
-Since assembly does not enforce abstractions, they are also not limited to sequences of elements representing characters.
+They are also not limited to sequences of elements representing characters.

 They usually expect the source to be a memory location in `rsi` and the destination to be a memory location in `rdi`.